HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

 Though there's still work to be done, I'm very proud of the final result.
 I would like to express my appreciation to my mentors, Vassil and Parth, who were always present and whose commentary really boosted my learning curve.
 Through this experience, I gained so much knowledge on CUDA, Clang, LLVM, autodiff and on working on a big project among other respectful and motivated people.
-It certainly gave me a sense of confidence and helped me get in touch with many interesting people, whom I wish I had spared more time off work to ge to know better.
+It certainly gave me a sense of confidence and helped me get in touch with many interesting people, whom I wish I had spared more time off work to get to know better.
 Overall, I really treasure this experience, on both a technical and a personal level, and I'm very grateful for this opportunity!